-We cover scheduled telephone visits with a Participating Provider.
-To schedule a telephone visit, sign on to kp.org or the Kaiser Permanente app, then select "Appointments" or call Member Services.
+We cover scheduled telephone visits with an In-Network Provider or an Out-of-Network Provider.
+To schedule a telephone visit with a Kaiser Permanente Provider, sign on to kp.org or the Kaiser Permanente app, then select "Appointments" or call Customer Service.

 We also cover e-visits.
-To access an e-visit, log in to your kp.org member account on your desktop, laptop, or tablet and fill out a questionnaire about your symptoms.
+To access an e-visit with a Kaiser Permanente Provider, log in to your kp.org member account on your desktop, laptop, or tablet and fill out a questionnaire about your symptoms.
 A nurse will get back to you with a care plan, usually within six hours.
 If needed, a prescription may be sent to your pharmacy.
 E-visits may include secure chat instant messaging.